bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Data_Provenance.rst

 In order to achieve **Reproducibility** and **Replicability** with your experiments using COMPSs, the runtime includes the capacity of recording details of the application's execution, also known as *Data Provenance*.
-This is supported for both Python and Java applications.
+This is supported for both Python and Java COMPSs applications.

-When the provenance option is activated, the runtime records every access to a file or directory in the application, as well as its direction (IN, OUT, INOUT).
+When the provenance option is activated, the runtime records every access to a file or directory specified in the application, as well as its direction (IN, OUT, INOUT).
 In addition to this, other information such as the parameters passed as inputs in the command line that submitted the application, its source files, workflow image and profiling statistics, authors and their institutions, ... are also stored.